 His eyes widened in fear, as he looked down at the young boy who was now glowing white.

-The 2nd floor of the cottage was completely obliterated, burying the 4 bodies underneath the wreckage caused by the spells impact, with only the foundation of the south side of the house withstanding.
+The 2nd floor of the cottage was completely obliterated, burying the 4 bodies underneath the wreckage, with only the foundation of the south side of the house withstanding.

 About a dozen muggles froze in the street to see a destroyed house appear out of thin air, and a small plump bald man that was standing by the picket fence transform into a rat and jump into the sewer.